o8vm/ods/README.md

 Open Data Structures is a textbook and source list about data structures.
 You can review them here [Open Data Structures](https://opendatastructures.org/).
 This is the Rust version of Open Data Structures.

+*This repository is for my learning about data structures.
+Advice and pull requests for already implemented data structures are welcome!*

 The following is a list of data structures that have been implemented in Rust.

 * chapter01 (Interface)